25 Must-See Colorful Orchids

 Vanda coerulea, commonly called the Blue Orchid or Blue Vanda, is a medium to large-sized epiphytic orchid species native to Northeast India, southern China (Yunnan), and Thailand.

-• This orchid is celebrated for its stunning pale violet-blue to purple-blue flowers, which are tessellated with darker purple and can reach up to 4 inches across.
+• This colorful orchid is celebrated for its stunning pale violet-blue to purple-blue flowers, which are tessellated with darker purple and can reach up to 4 inches across.

 • Blooming primarily in the fall, Vanda coerulea thrives in cool to intermediate growing conditions, typically found at 1,000 to 1,600 meters.